operating-agreementsred-flagspartnership-taxsafe-harbor

 I review dozens of operating agreements every year.
 Some for new clients, some inherited from prior CPAs, some dropped on my desk days before a filing deadline.
 And the same problems show up over and over again.

 I have compiled the ten most common operating agreement red flags I see in practice.
-Each one creates real audit exposure, unexpected tax bills, or K-1s that don't match investor expectations.
-If your agreement has even two or three of these, you need to have a conversation with your attorney and CPA before the next return gets filed.
+Each one is worth reviewing with your attorney and CPA.
+If your agreement has two or three of these, a quick conversation before the next return is filed can save a lot of headaches.

-Here are three of the most critical ones.
-The full list of all ten -- with specific language to look for, why each one matters, and how to fix it -- is in the $47 OA Tax Checklist Bundle.
+Here are three of the most important ones.
+The full list of all ten, with specific language to look for, why each one matters, and how to fix it, is in the $47 OA Tax Checklist Bundle.

 1. Why Is a Missing Allocation Method a Red Flag?